Biomedical engineer

 A career path in the NHS has a clearer structure in the early years.
 A willingness to relocate later in your career may be needed to progress to more senior roles.

-Career prospects are reasonable and movement between hospital-based jobs and those in the healthcare industry is possible in either direction.
-However, those moving into the NHS must obtain registration with the HCPC.
+Movement between hospital-based jobs and those in private industry is possible in either direction.
+However, if you're moving into the NHS you must obtain registration with the HCPC.

 In terms of progression to more senior roles, you could expect to manage a department with responsibility for medical equipment and technical staff across a regional area.